Korean Chicken Lettuce Wraps

 No chopping or lengthy prep required for this easy weeknight meal of crisp lettuce wraps filled with saucy Korean ground chicken.
 The sauce is sweet and savory – spice it up as much as you’d like!

-When I create new recipes for Asian-style dishes (noodles, stir-fries, etc) here on the blog and over at Cook Smarts, the number one thing people ask for is more sauce!
+When I create new recipes for Asian-style dishes (noodles, stir-fries, bowls, etc.) here on the blog and over at Cook Smarts, the number one thing people ask for is more sauce!
 You guys love saucy Asian food.
 So do we!

 We spent a week at the Outer Banks in North Carolina last week.
 We tried very hard to ditch all of our electronics, so there’s not much photo evidence, but the entire week was beach + pool + ice cream on repeat.
 My mom, her husband, plus all four of my siblings and their partners were there too.
 It was a packed (and loud) house, but we had so much fun.
 As is our tradition, each family took a turn cooking dinner.
 (My sister and her boyfriend made cactus salad one night – so good!)